vivitranhoang/ELK_Stack_Project/setupguide.md

 <br />
 <br /><h3>m.) apt update && apt upgrade!</h3>
 <br />
-<br />Because this is a container, it will take less time than updating the jumpbox.
+<br />Because this is a container, it will take less time than updating a full VM.
 <br />
 <br /><strong>n.) <em>ifconfig</em></strong>
 <br />
 <br /><img src="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/images/19.PNG?raw=true">
 <br />
 <br />The container should now have an appropriate IP address.
 If not, double-check to make sure there are no typos in <em>daemon.json</em>,
 and try to restart the docker service or the container itself (<em>sudo docker restart [container]</em>) again.
+Remember that if you restart the docker service you will have to start the container again.
 <br />
 <br /><strong>o.) <em>ssh-keygen</em></strong>
 <br />
-<br />While still inside of the ansible container, create a key.
+<br />While still inside of the ansible container, create an ssh key.
 Be sure to create a key without a password,
-as having a password may result in fatal errors when running the playbooks in later steps (though it may be fixed by adding additional syntax and such to the scripts, it creates the possibility of even more errors).
+as having a password may result in fatal errors when running the playbooks in later steps (although it may be fixed by adding additional syntax and such to the scripts, doing so could lead to even more errors and troubleshooting).
 <br />
 <p align="center"><h2>2.
 Creating New Virtual Machines for DVWA Containers</h2></p>
 <br />Go back to the Azure portal and create new Virtual Machines which will act as our vulnerable webservers.
-The steps should be similar to the creation of the Jumpbox VM, but for two steps
+The steps should be similar to the creation of the Jumpbox VM, save two steps:
 <br />
-<br />First, instead of the public key made from your local machine, it will be using the new public key made inside of the ansible container.
+<br /><strong>First</strong>, instead of the public key from your local machine, it will be using the new public key made from inside the ansible container.
 <br />
 <br /><img src="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/images/20.PNG?raw=true">
 <br />
-<br />Second, these VMs should <strong>not</strong> have public IP addresses.
+<br /><strong>Second</strong>, these VMs should <strong>not</strong> have public IP addresses.
 For Public IP, select "None," shown in the screenshot above.
 The servers should only be publically accessed through the Load Balancer's IP address, which will be created in later steps.
 <br />
 <br />Should you accidentally create a VM with a public IP address, you can simply disassociate it by clicking the public IP address on the VM's main resource page, clicking "Dissociate" and then "Delete."